noirello/pyorc/docs/tutorial.rst

     >>> writer.close()

-For simpler use the Writer object can be used as a context manager and you can also change the struct representation as well:
+For simpler use the Writer object can be used as a context manager and you can also change the struct representation to use dictionaries as rows instead of tuples as well:

 .. code-block:: python